ozguronsoy/HephAudio/docs/HephAudio/NativeAudio/NativeAudio.md

 [Methods](#methods)

 ### Description
-A base class for the classes that interact with the native audio APIs.
+Base class for the classes that interact with the native audio APIs.
 <br><br>

 ### Parameters